vishalvijayakumarv/DevBox/Readme.md

-# DevOps Local Development Environment
+# Local Development Environment

-This repository provides a set of Docker and Docker Compose files to set up local development environments for various applications.
+This repository provides a set of Dockers to set up local development environments for various applications.
 It is designed to help developers build, test, and run their applications seamlessly.

 ## Contents